percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/partial_backups.rst

 The ``--tables-file`` option specifies a file that can contain multiple table names, one table name per line in the file.
 Only the tables named in the file will be backed up.
 Names are matched exactly, case-sensitive, with no pattern or regular expression matching.
-The table names must be fully qualified, in ``databasename.tablename`` format.
+The table names must be fully-qualified in ``databasename.tablename`` format.

 .. code-block:: bash